ooreilly/cuda-compress/README.md

 ```

 ## Test with user-generated input
 This test lets you load in a binary data array from disk.

-The test runs a forward and inverse pass.
+All tests check that the forward followed by the inverse transform recovers the identity transform.
+The CPU test uses a single block only.
 I mainly use this test during development.
+This test itself is not strong enough to guarantee the
+correctness of the code.
+For example, if do nothing in the forward or inverse kernels, the test will
+pass!
+I plan to add more tests.

 Generate example data
 ```